How to Create a Shipping Label (2026): 5 Easy Steps

 Here’s a breakdown of the essential components:

-- Sender and Recipient Information: This includes the “ship from” (your address) and “ship to” (the destination) sections with full names and addresses.
+• Sender and Recipient Information: The “ship from” (your address) and “ship to” (the destination) sections with full names and addresses.

-- Tracking Number and Barcode: A unique number, represented in a machine readable barcode, allows the carrier to scan the package at every stop.
-This is what powers the real time tracking you and your recipient see.
+• Tracking Number and Barcode: A unique number, represented as a machine readable barcode, allows the carrier to scan the package at every stop.
+This powers the real time tracking you and your recipient see.

-- Package Weight and Dimensions: The carrier uses this to calculate the postage cost.
+• Package Weight and Dimensions: The carrier uses this to calculate postage cost.
 An inaccurate weight can lead to extra charges or delivery delays.

-- Shipping Date: The date the label was created, which helps in estimating the delivery timeframe.
+• Shipping Date: The date the label was created, which helps estimate the delivery timeframe.

-- Special Markings: Sometimes you’ll see other codes or markings that help with sorting and routing.
+• Special Markings: Other codes or markings help with sorting and routing.
 For international shipments, the label also includes customs information, like a description of the contents and their value.

 Before You Start: What You’ll Need

-Before you can create a shipping label, you need to have a few details ready.
-Gathering this information upfront will make the process smooth and prevent errors.
+Before you can create a shipping label, have a few details ready.
+Gathering this information upfront makes the process smooth and prevents errors.

-- Full Addresses: The complete sender and recipient addresses, including street names, apartment or suite numbers, cities, states, and ZIP codes.
+• Full Addresses: Complete sender and recipient addresses, including street names, apartment or suite numbers, cities, states, and ZIP codes.
 An incomplete or incorrect address is a common reason for delivery problems.
 If you’re unsure about formatting, see these address formatting tips.

 How to Create a Shipping Label in 5 Simple Steps